Why do we still celebrate Hispanic Heritage Month?

 ¡Adelante!

-Celebrate with us on Sunday, September 10, 2023 from 5:30-7:30PM as we celebrate the anniversary of the celebration of Hispanic Heritage Month, RILA's original name and our signature celebration.
+Celebrate with us as we kick-off Hispanic Heritage Month, RILA's original name and our signature celebration.

 WaterFire Arts Center